SAIL of Greenville

 Tent Control Persons

 • Highlight your heat sheet of ALL swimmers on your team and have someone double check this.
-Make note of scratches for clerk of course.
+Make note of scratches for the Clerk of Course.

 • Keep control of the swimmers under your tent.